bbiswarup/sarswatishah.github.io/README.md

   <h2>About Me</h2>
   <p>
-    I am a postdotoral fellow at the Institute of mathematics, UNAM, Mexico.
+    I am a postdoctoral fellow at the Institute of Mathematics, UNAM, Mexico.
   </p>

   <h2>Research Interests</h2>